codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-android-issues.md

     > com.android.tools.r8.CompilationFailedException: Compilation failed to complete

 {{<notebox>}}
-Note: Xcode Version 14.2 is required to use Mac Pro machines.
+Note: Xcode Version 14.2 or lower is required to use Mac Pro machines.
 {{</notebox>}}